Introduction to Online Control: Optimal Solution of the LQR

 \section{Optimal Solution of the LQR}

-We know from Chapter \ref{chap:RL} that the LQR is a special case of a finite-time Markov Decision Process, and hence admits an optimal policy.
+We know from Chapter~\ref{chap:RL} that the LQR is a special case of a finite-horizon Markov decision process and hence admits an optimal policy.
 However, the optimal policy is in general a mapping from states to actions, both of which are infinite Euclidean spaces in our case.

-Nevertheless, it can be shown that the optimal policy for an LQR is a {\bf linear policy}, i.e. a linear mapping from $\reals^{d_x} $ to $\reals^{d_u}$!
-This astonishing fact together with a remarkable property of the value function is formally given in the following theorem.
-We state the theorem for a finite number of iterations, and for a linear time-invariant system.
-Generalizing this to a time-varying linear system is left as exercise \ref{exer:gen_LDS_solution}.
+It turns out that the optimal policy for an LQR is a \textbf{linear policy}, that is, a linear mapping from \(\reals^{d_x}\) to \(\reals^{d_u}\).
+This remarkable fact, together with a corresponding quadratic form for the value function, is given in the following theorem.
+We state the theorem for a finite horizon and a linear time-invariant system.
+Generalizing this to a time-varying linear system is left as Exercise~\ref{exer:gen_LDS_solution}.